top of page

 Day 2.
 Durability check.

-My first day out winds peaked at 35 knots and for my second day out the gauges were peaking at 40 knots.
+My first day out winds peaked at 35 knots and for my second day out the gauges were reaching 40 knots.
 This is my first Sunova board in "Standard" layup which is a little heavier but more robust than my "Vapor" layup customs.
 I pride myself in taking really good care of my gear and have never done severe damage to my equipment.
 With everything rigged up I set my board, foil up, in what I thought was a spot with sufficient wind protection.
 I stepped away for a second to lock up my vehicle and heard a bang.
 My heart sunk.
 I knew what happened without looking.
 A rogue gust snuck through the parking lot and the 19" width with 15.8lbs total kit weight was not enough to stay put.
 My board was tossed across the grass until it's tumble and slide was arrested by a trusty concrete curb.
 I walked over to assess the damage.
 On the nose of the board, on the black rail, there was a bruise.
 Not a crack, not a fracture, just discoloration.
 It appeared to still be water tight as I couldn't feel even a hairline fracture on the board.
 I rode it without issue and emailed Sunova that night getting the following answer:

 "For the bruised and discolored rail, if it's not cracked and seems watertight, it will be okay for now.
 This is just the fiber glass layers over the carbon, if there is an impact the glass can spiderweb or shatter, it becomes a lot more noticeable with the carbon behind.
 As long as there is no more impacts it won't deteriorate further overtime."